 Each whole warrant is exercisable at any time on or after the date of issuance until the fifth anniversary of the date of issuance at an exercise price of \$20, and includes a cashless exercise feature.
 The Company accounts for warrants issued in October 2010 under the authoritative guidance on accounting for derivative financial instruments indexed to, and potentially settled in, a company's own stock, on the understanding that in compliance with applicable securities laws, the registered warrants require the issuance of registered securities upon exercise and do not sufficiently preclude an implied right to net cash settlement.
 The Company classifies warrants on the accompanying consolidated balance sheet as a liability which is revalued at each balance sheet date subsequent to the initial issuance.
 The Company uses the Black-Scholes pricing model to value the warrants.
 Determining the appropriate fair-value model and calculating the fair value of registered warrants requires considerable judgment.
 On the date of issuance, the Black-Scholes value of the warrant was based on an assumed risk-free rate of 1.17%, volatility of 75% and an expected life of 5 years.
-A small change in the estimates used may have a relatively large change in the estimated valuation.
-Changes in the fair market value of the warrants are reflected in the consolidated statement of loss as gain (loss) on warrant.
+Changes in the fair market value of the warrants are reflected in the consolidated statement of loss as gain (loss) on warrants.

-The net proceeds to OncoGenex, after underwriting discounts and commissions and other offering expenses, from the sale of the units were \$46.7 million, of which \$32.3 million was allocated to common shares and included in Additional paid-in capital, \$15.4 million was allocated to Warrant liability. \$1 million of underwriting discounts and commissions and other offering expenses allocated to the value of Warrants was expensed in warrant issuance expense on our consolidated statement of loss.
+The net proceeds to the Company, after underwriting discounts and commissions and other offering expenses, from the sale of the units were \$46.7 million, of which \$32.3 million was allocated to common shares and included in additional paid-in capital and \$15.4 million was allocated to warrant liability. \$1 million of underwriting discounts and commissions and other offering expenses allocated to the value of warrants was expensed in warrant issuance expense on the Company's consolidated statement of loss.

-At December 31, 2011, there were exercisable warrants outstanding to purchase 1,587,301 shares of common stock at an exercise price of \$20 per share, expiring in October 2015.
-No warrants were exercised during the years ended December 31, 2010 or December 31, 2011.
+At December 31, 2012, there were exercisable warrants outstanding to purchase 1,587,301 shares of common stock at an exercise price of \$20 per share, expiring in October 2015.
+No warrants were exercised during the years ended December 31, 2012 or 2011.